ballerina-platform/ballerina-spec/beps/lib-ftp/1420_ftp_client_retry_support.md

 1. **Transient failure simulation**: Mock FTP server that fails N times before succeeding
 2. **Exponential backoff verification**: Verify wait intervals follow exponential pattern with cap
 3. **Reconnection behavior**: Verify client reconnects before each retry
-4. **Exhausted retries**: Verify error returned after max retries
+4. **Exhausted retries**: Verify `AllRetryAttemptsFailedError` returned after max retries
 5. **Mixed scenarios**: Combination of successful and failed operations
 6. **Configuration validation**: Test with various retry config values
-7. **Listener fetch operations**: Verify retry behavior for listener content fetch methods
+7. **Error type verification**: Verify correct error type is returned on retry exhaustion

 ## Risks and Assumptions

 **Risks:**
 - Retry delays may not be suitable for all use cases (user can disable by setting count=0)
 - Reconnection overhead may impact performance in high-frequency scenarios
-- Not idempotent write operations could cause data corruption if retried

 **Assumptions:**
 - Transient failures are temporary and will resolve within retry window